-The following Information is made available to pupils: details of NSPCC childline
+The following Information is made available to pupils via posters, helplines and NSPCC childline

-School's arrangements for consulting with and listening to pupils are: Worry boxes, school council, nurture group, PSHCE sessionsGrowing up in North Yorkshire survey, school surveys.
+School's arrangements for consulting with and listening to pupils are Worry boxes, school council, nurture group, PSHCE sessions, Growing up in North Yorkshire survey, school surveys, peer support schemes

-We make pupils aware of these arrangements by (insert arrangements)
+We make pupils aware of these arrangements through discussion.

-E Curriculum resources and support
+E. Curriculum resources and support

 Schools can access the North Yorkshire PSHE and Citizenship Planning and Assessment toolkit which contains the PSHE and Citizenship curriculum entitlement framework for key stages 1-4 along with suggested resources specifically to support the safeguarding aspects of the curriculum by year group.
-It is accessible from the CYPS Information Site http://cyps.northyorks.gov.uk/health-wellbeing-phse http://www.safeguardingchildren.co.uk/professionals/safeguarding-campaigns
+It is accessible from the CYPS Information Site.
+See also NSPCC teaching resources and lesson plans